The Reading Badge

 Although the Board of The Slovenian Association of Reading Badges believed that the critiques were reasonable, they were convinced that the movement should continue because of its vitality and usefulness.
 Fortunately there were still many schools, where The Reading Badge activities had been enriched by original ideas and suggestions of mentors and students.
 It was necessary to continue with the achievements so as to link the original ideas of the founders of the movement with the new trends and findings.

 In the last years of the 20th century The Association grew up into Slovenian Reading Badge Society.
 The Programme Committee of Reading Badge was formed to monitor the movement and to take care of the basic directives of its development.
 It has resumed professional support for mentors by organizing lectures and workshops with inventive teachers, librarians, supervisors, and specialists in the field of youth literature.
 In this way the democratic aims of the movement have been supported till this day.
 There have been less prescribed books and mentors’ strict testing, but more club meetings with discussions, and more collaboration with other spare-time activities (such as workshops of creative writing, school magazine editorial staffs, literature or drama clubs, project or research works, etc.) and school libraries.
 The competitive elements, which used to be part of the movement, have proved to be harmful and unnecessary, so they have been cancelled.
 The principal of individualization plays an important part in “the reading for the Badge”, therefore the number of books as well as the titles are no longer strictly determined.
 On one hand the teacher encourages the student to read the books he/she likes, on the other hand the teacher is open to students’ suggestions.
 The most obvious way of encouraging reading is reading itself, and it’s hard to imagine a simple badge to be more efficient as a reward.
-During the last twenty-five years The Centre for children’s literature and librarianship in the children’s library in Ljubljana has been preparing annotated lists of recommended youth literature, which have been regularly published in teachers’ newspapers, magazines and in booklets.
+During the last thirty years The Centre for children’s literature and librarianship in the children’s library in Ljubljana has been preparing annotated lists of recommended youth literature, which have been regularly published in teachers’ newspapers, magazines and in booklets.
 In this way teachers and mentors are getting acquainted with classical and modern Slovenian and world literature of high quality as well as with useful technical literature and various handbooks.

 Since 1993 Slovenian Reading Badge Society has been publishing a programme booklet with the timetable of performances held by men and women of letters, musicians, actors, illustrators, publicists and others to ease the organization of accompanying festivals and meetings with the young in schools, kindergartens, libraries, etc. This enables the artists to take an active part in the movement, and with their concerts, literary and theatre performances as well as their talks and lectures, they broaden the reading culture.